 Over the past few weeks, we’ve had a chance to revisit some old haunts in Nova Scotia such as Mahone Bay and Lunenburg.
 That’s reminded me of walks past in different places along the South Shore.
 Since I’m writing this on a rainy autumn day, it’s as good a time as any describe some of our favourite places for a walk.

 We first visited Mahone Bay nearly 30 years ago.
 Back then, it wasn’t quite as touristy as it is now.
 There were a few nice little B&Bs, and a few shops.
-The draw was the view, both of the harbour and the bay, and also of the iconic row of 3 churches that sit side by side along the south shore at the top of the inlet.
+The draw was the view, both of the harbour and the bay, and also of the iconic row of 3 churches that sit side by side along the shore at the top of the inlet.

 It’s that kind of town.
 If you visit on a sunny summer Sunday in mid-afternoon, you’ll think the place is busy all the time and crowded with tourists.
-But wait a bit past dinner time, or visit mid-week, and you’ll find that once the city tourists are gone, the little town’s charms are all the more evident and available as you stroll about and poke into the shops and restaurants.
+But wait a bit past dinner time, or visit mid-week, and you’ll find that once the city tourists are gone, the little town’s charms are all the more evident and available as you poke about the shops and restaurants.
 A leisurely 30 minutes will pretty much cover the town, and it will be a relaxing way to get to know the place.

 Lunenburg is most famous as the home of the Bluenose, the iconic schooner that graces a Canadian dime.
 Today, the Bluenose II is often in port, and you can tour the boat and even book a sailing cruise on her.